YouTube

 I REFUSED TO BELIEVE THE LADY WE MET YESTERDAY SAID WE NEEDED AT LEAST HALF A DAY AT THIS MUSEUM…SHE WAS RIGHT.

 If you can only visit one museum during your time here, then visit the Caen Memorial Museum.
-It’s an incredible size.
+It is incredibly huge.

 WHERE IS ROUEN?